-ENOUGH is a project of the Center for American Progress to end genocide and crimes against humanity.
-With a focus on the crises in Darfur, eastern Congo, and northern Uganda, ENOUGH's strategy papers and briefings provide sharp field analysis and targeted policy recommendations based on a "3P" crisis response strategy: promoting durable peace, providing civilian protection, and punishing perpetrators of atrocities.
+ENOUGH is a project founded by the International Crisis Group and the Center for American Progress to end genocide and crimes against humanity.
+With an initial focus on the crises in Darfur, eastern Congo, and northern Uganda, ENOUGH's strategy papers and briefings provide sharp field analysis and targeted policy recommendations based on a "3P" crisis response strategy: promoting durable peace, providing civilian protection, and punishing perpetrators of atrocities.
 ENOUGH works with concerned citizens, advocates, and policy makers to prevent, mitigate, and resolve these crises.
 To learn more about ENOUGH and what you can do to help, go to www.enoughproject.org.